 Theophrastus's expertise wasn't limited to plants.
 He also composed a short work titled Concerning Stones.
 Modern scholars suspect that this was part of a larger work, perhaps lecture notes.
 The work didn't address minerals, which Theophrastus said he addressed elsewhere (presumably in a work now lost as much of his writings were).
 As in plants, he designated some stones as male and female, likely related to the attraction and repulsion found in magnets.
-The work mentioned marble, alabaster, gypsum, lapis, coral, and pearls, among others.
+The work mentioned coal, emeralds, marble, alabaster, gypsum, lapis, coral, and pearls, among others.
 It also discussed the role of heat and fire in transforming certain stones, such as marble and quicklime, and the production of plaster, white lead, and red ocher.

 Theophrastus agreed with Aristotle on many topics, but for all their close collaboration, Theophrastus questioned some Aristotelian ideas, including whether everything in the universe served an identifiable purpose, and whether fire (as in Earth, air, wind and fire) was really an element.
 Theophrastus's temperament differed from Aristotle's; Theophrastus was less argumentative, less driven by theory and more empirical.